nickzoic/nick.zoic.org/talk/pycon2025/primordial-code/talk.md

 ## welcome

-You, by which I mean all the mammals in the audience, are running on an operating system a couple of billion years old which is full of primordial libraries, monkey patches, self-modifying code, viral hacks and even containers running a different operating system.
+You, by which I mean all the mammals in the audience, are running on an operating system a couple of billion years old.
+It is full of primordial libraries, monkey patches, self-modifying code, viral hacks and even containers running a different operating system.

 This talk is all about the freakish parallels between cell biology and computer architecture.